gaehlerm/SoftwareEngineering/README.md

     lion.feed()
 ```

 Is the lion now eating grass or meat?
 Of course it's eating meat.
 But using overriden functions in the base class can quickly become confusing.
-This is called the Yo-yo problem.
+This is the simplest version of the Yo-yo problem where the programmer has switch between reading code of the base class and the derived class in oder to understand the code.
 The derived class not only depends on the base class, it's also the other way around.
 We break the encapsulation of the base class and introduce a mutual dependency.
-This is dreadful.
+This is so confusing, it is dreadful.
 Please don't write such code.

-Of course, this can be avoided using the final in some programming languages.
+Of course, this can be avoided using the final keyword in some programming languages.
 But it is just another example, why in my opinion inheritance should be avoided.
-As I said, there is just too much that can go wrong.
+As I said, there is just too much that can go wrong with inheritance.

 In inheritance the derived class inherits all the functions from the base class.
 This might be more than what is actually required.
 The interface of the derived class is bigger than it has to be.
 This is bad.
 Having to write tests for unused functions in the interface is only one of the problems.